erikfredner/cv/resume.md

 A.B. *magna cum laude*, English Literature

 ## Awards
-Andrew W. Mellon Foundation Dissertation Fellow \hfill 2020-2021\
+Mellon Foundation Dissertation Fellow ($32,868) \hfill 2020-2021\
-City University of New York-Stanford Exchange Fellow \hfill 2018-2019\
+City University of New York-Stanford Exchange Fellow ($37,536) \hfill 2018-2019\
 G.J.
-Pigott Scholars Program Fellow \hfill 2017-2018
+Pigott Scholars Program Fellow ($40,231) \hfill 2017-2018

 ## Digital Humanities Teaching and Mentorship
-Stanford Center for Spatial and Textual Analysis Undergraduate Research Program \hfill 2020\
+Stanford Center for Spatial and Textual Analysis: Undergraduate Research Program \hfill 2020\
 Mentored 37 interns on 20 digital humanities projects.
 Research analyzed cultural and geographic data using critical and computational methods.
 Focused on technical and conceptual problems in research, as well as project management.

 Stanford English 184E: Literary Text Mining \hfill 2019 \
-Taught theory and practice of literary text mining in Python.
+Taught theory and practice of computational analysis of text through Python and data science libraries.

 Stanford English 184E: Literary Text Mining \hfill 2018

-## Research Experience
+## Research
-Researcher, Stanford Literary Lab \hfill 2014-[2021]\
+Researcher, Stanford Literary Lab \hfill 2014-\
-Contributed to research focused on large-scale computational analysis of literary history.
+Contributed to research projects focused on large-scale computational analysis of literary history.

 Coordinator, Stanford Literary Lab \hfill 2014-2018 \
 Organized 15 research projects, 4 conferences, and 60 research presentations.

 ## Public Humanities
-Lead data scientist, Collaboration between Smithsonian Institution & Stanford Literary Lab \hfill 2019-\
+Lead data scientist, Smithsonian Institution & Stanford Literary Lab collaboration \hfill 2019-\
-Analyzed the construction of celebrity in corpora of US literature, magazines, and newspapers from the 18^th^ to the 21^st^ centuries.
-Research will contribute to exhibition at the Smithsonian National Museum of American History in 2024.
+Analyzed the construction of celebrity in corpora of US newspapers and magazines from the 18^th^ to the 21^st^ centuries.
+Research supports exhibition to be installed at the Smithsonian National Museum of American History in 2024.

-Editor, The Stanford Center for the Study of the Novel Podcast \hfill 2019-\
+Technical Director, The Stanford Center for the Study of the Novel Podcast \hfill 2019-\
-Technical director for podcast series interviewing academics about new and ongoing research in the humanities.
+Edited podcast series interviewing academics about current research in the humanities.

 ## Data Analysis & Visualization
 Python · R · zsh & bash · Excel & Sheets · Tableau · TeX & pandoc · Slurm

+\vfill
+\hfill _Updated \today._